-- From scans or by outputting the content into a raster image format (e.g., .jpg, .tiff, .png, or .gif) is not acceptable. - That is, an all-raster PDF should be avoided because, despite being large files at 300 dpi, they are of unacceptable quality at lower resolutions and are not scalable without degradation.
+- From scans or by outputting the content into a raster image format (e.g., .jpg, .tiff, .png, or .gif) is not acceptable. - That is, an all-raster PDF are not permitted because, despite being large files at 300 dpi, they are of unacceptable quality at lower resolutions and are not scalable without degradation.